 Step 1: Wash and Condition Your Hair

 Wash and condition your hair with your favorite shampoo and conditioner.
 Consider VEGAMOUR's GRO Revitalizing Shampoo and Conditioner, which contain powerful phytoactives to promote visibly thicker, stronger-looking hair and leave tresses silky to the touch.
-For an added boost, try GRO+ Advanced Replenishing Shampoo and Conditioner with full-spectrum CBD.
+For an added boost, try GRO+ Advanced Replenishing Shampoo and Conditioner with hemp.

 Then, gently wring out any excess water in your hair, and lightly scrunch your hair to begin the process.
 (Avoid rubbing your hair with a towel as this can create friction and frizz.)